apache/zeppelin/docs/interpreter/jdbc.md

 If you want to connect other databases such as `Mysql`, `Redshift` and `Hive`, you need to edit the property values.
 You can also use [Credential](../security/datasource_authorization.html) for JDBC authentication.
-If you does not define the `default.user` and `default.password` for connecting a database in the interpreter properties, the JDBC interpreter are going to get the account information from [Credential](../security/datasource_authorization.html).
+If `default.user` and `default.password` are not defined for database connection in the interpreter properties, the JDBC interpreter will get the account information from [Credential](../security/datasource_authorization.html).

 The below example is for `Mysql` connection.